 For patients with a serious disability or health condition, long-term care can also be provided in health care facilities.
-Those with chronic conditions are also more likely to require care, evident in the number of pharmaceutical prescriptions.
+Those with chronic conditions are also more likely to require care.
 Facilities can provide services such as adult foster care, assisted living facilities, and nursing homes for patients that require more intensive care.
 Assisted living facilities provide less care than a nursing home and residents generally live within their own apartments or rooms.
 Nursing homes tend to provide more medical care for their residents and include nursing care and all-day supervision.
 Rehabilitation services and mental health care are also commonly provided for long-term care patients.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 5 chapters, you will quickly find the 33 most important statistics relating to "Long-term care".